alchemycodelab/alchemy-fsjs-fall-2019/curriculum/class-31/lab/README.md

 Clicking on a character should bring you to another page with extra details about the character.

+### Header/Footer

+* Create a Header and Footer that renders on every page

 ### Home Page

 * Display a single random character's image